DenisCercasin/RentTracker/docs/team_eval/goals.md

 ---

 ### 💻 Project Goals
 > The following project goals were derived from a combination of the module **Full-Stack Web Development** requirements, real-world pain points of our target users, our personal learning objectives, and the limited timeframe available for implementation.
+>
-All goals are prioritized using the **MoSCoW method**.
+> All goals are prioritized using the **MoSCoW method**.
 See the [MoSCoW Prioritization](../wiki/MoSCoW-Prioritization-Method.md/) page for more details.
+>
+> All project goals are evaluated based on our internal [Definition of Done](/wiki/definition-of-done/) - standards each feature must meet before being marked as finished.

 #### ✅ Must Have